|

 When do I use connaître and when do I use savoir?A basic rule of thumb often tought is that savoir is used with facts and connaître is used with people/places.
 I'd like to propose a slightly revised version of this rule of thumb:

 of the sentence.
-In other words, French people However, if you form sentences with a similar meaning but where a simple noun phrase is involved, then connaître is generally possible: est-ce que tu connais son âge? est-ce que tu connais l'heure d'arrivée prévue de son train? je ne connais pas son adresse je ne connais pas son opion la-dessus Suggest a change / proposez une modification The underlined phrases in French are noun phrases and don't contain a verb.
+In other words, French people However, if you form sentences with a similar meaning but where a simple noun phrase is involved, then connaître is generally possible: est-ce que tu connais son âge? est-ce que tu connais l'heure d'arrivée prévue de son train? je ne connais pas son adresse je ne connais pas son opion la-dessus The underlined phrases in French are noun phrases and don't contain a verb.
 (But purely as a matter of translation, you'll see from these examples that it's common to translate them using a verb in English.)
 Note that these sentences are referring to pretty much 'the same facts': the difference in verb is grammatical rather than to do with whether or not the object is a fact or place.

 |